Skip to content

 }

-fimod registry setup
+fimod setup all defaults --if-needed

 Option 2 โ€” PowerShell script (execution policy / antivirus may block)